r-koch/ddal-docs/DDAL_Admin_Answers.md

 6. Keoghtom's Ointment

 Looking at it logically and also checking the, Season 11 Players Guide & FAQ and the various item descriptions, these would count as consumables, but they( the authors & players) should remember that Keoghtom's counts as 3 consumables for the purpose of how many consumables you can carry.
 NOTE: The party can only keep one item of a given name; multiple spellwrought tattoos would probably only allow for one to be kept, per the ALPG.

-### Only **one consumable** per adventure can be smokepowder/gunpowder (which is awarded in a packet which is good for five shots).

-#### Can we award gunpowder?

-No, just award smokepowder.

-#### Can we award bullets?

-Yes, award the same number of smokepowder shots, 5.

-### Can DC designers write sidekicks into their adventure?

-Yes.
-Sidekicks must be from that DC campaign's available sources, as published (no adjustments can be made and sidekicks cannot be create from scratch by the DC designer).

-### Does adding the property: "**Unusual Nature**.
-The creature doesn't require air." as suggested in Boo's Astral Menagerie count as an addition we can put below a stat block that does not change the creatures CR?

-You may add "Unusual Nature" without it changing the CR.

-### To increase **accessibility** can we adjust the DC template or produce a new version?

-During your writing, editing, and pdf creation process please make your adventures more accessible for assistive technologies (screen readers, braille displays, screen magnifiers, text-to-speech, and more) and increase visual readability.

-1. The DC template must be one of your downloads.
-Adjust it to create a pdf using tags, bookmarks, alt text, and accessibility improvements that don't change anything about the formatting or appearance of the template.
-2. Additionally, as an option create a non-DC-template version; change fonts, sizing, formatting, and layout as advised by accessibility experts.
+### Are there **accessibility** resources that can be provided for creating more accessible DC versions?

 Resources like those compiled by community member, Kit Flowers, can help. https://www.flowerstorm.tech/tabletop-creator-resources-for-tabletop-accessibility/

-Do not sell your versions separately on the DMs Guild.

 ### What permissions do I need for **language translations** of DDAL content?

 For translating Dungeoncraft adventures, collaborate with the authors and negotiate some form of compensation.
 The translation should be included with the original version on DMsGuild.com, not sold separately.
 You can translate AL guides to share privately with players.
 If you want to translate official AL content for distribution (guidelines, Ravenloft: Mist Hunters series, Dreams of the Red Wizards, etc) make a "Permission Request" at the Wizards of the Coast Support page (https://support.wizards.com/hc/en-us/requests/new?ticket_form_id=360000002843).
 DDAL admin don't give permission.

-### Can designers sell only the **Roll20 version** without the DC template version?

-No, all DC downloads must have a DC template version, even if selling a VTT version.
-To do that bundle a private DC pdf and a private VTT version (FG or Roll20) so the royalties are divided correctly.
-I will update you if this changes.

 ## Premier Organizer Created Adventures Questions

 ### Will the premier organizer (PO) **epics continue to be available** through the event/resource team by all communities?
 Will they continue to be made available on DM's Guild and/or with single-table variants?
 Will there be any checks and balances (e.g. price, distribution, publication timeline) on ensuring that they continue to be fairly accessible to all communities, and not just the POs?

-As one of the POs doing these, and we have a ton of experience on this front, I can say for the DRW storyline that we will have a public facing schedule of all adventures (normal and epics), their premiere dates, and DMG release dates out as far into the future as we can so other organizers and events can make the decisions they need to make in a timely fashion.
+As one of the POs doing these, and we (Baldman Games) have a ton of experience on this front, I can say for the DRW storyline that we will have a public facing schedule of all adventures (normal and epics), their premiere dates, and DMG release dates out as far into the future as we can so other organizers and events can make the decisions they need to make in a timely fashion.
 We have no plans at this time for any content that will not be released on the DMG and I can promise all DRW content will always be released.
 We got ya.
 No worries.

 ### Are there plans to **add more POs** to the program, particularly POs outside the US?